MarkBind/markbind/docs/devGuide/projectManagement.md

 **Attention new maintainers!** Ensure that:

 * You have the rights to push to master branch on [MarkBind's repository](https://github.com/MarkBind/markbind), and also to make new releases.
+  * You can check by running `git push --dry-run` to check if you have the correct permissions
 * You have the rights on [npm](https://www.npmjs.com/) to make a new release.
 * You have logged in to npm on your terminal with `npm login` (necessary to publish packages to npm).
 </box>